Break Through Walls: Master Arduino 433MHz RF Communication (Long Range)

 If you open the Serial Plotter on the Receiver Pin without using the library, you will see chaos.
 This is the Noise Floor.
 In a city, 433MHz is crowded.

-• Your neighbor’s garage door.
+• Neighbor’s garage door.

 Noise Interference